NIVANorge/Mobius2/docs/mobius2docs/units.md

 | Kelvin | `K` |
 | Ampere | `A` |

-The following compound units are also available (and can be expressed in terms of the base units).
+The following derived units are also available (and can be expressed in terms of the base units).

 | Name | Symbol |
 | ---- | ------ |